-On 8 Dec 1869, Kate Stone married Henry Bry Holmes at Yazoo City, Yazoo County, Mississippi.
+On 8 Dec 1869, Sarah Katherine “Kate” Stone and Henry Bry Holmes married at Yazoo City, Yazoo County, Mississippi (541).
 The ceremony occurred at Walton Bend Plantation, then the home of Kate Stone’s brother, William Ragan Stone.
 At their marriage, Kate Stone was 28 years old, and Henry Holmes was age 31 years.
 Henry Holmes was born in Louisiana, a son of Henry Holmes and Julia (Bry) Holmes.
-At the 1870 federal census, Henry Holmes age 32 and Kate (Stone) Holmes age 25 were living in Ouachita County, Louisiana (481).
+At the 29 Jul 1870 federal census, Henry Holmes age 32 and Kate (Stone) Holmes age 25 were living in Ouachita County, Louisiana (481).

-In Apr 1873, twin boys, William Holmes and Emmet Holmes, were born to Kate and Henry Holmes in Louisiana.
+In Apr 1873, twin boys, William Stone Holmes and Emmet Holmes, were born to Kate and Henry Holmes in Louisiana.
 Emmet Holmes died in about 1878.
-Amanda Julia Holmes was born in Sep 1878 also in Louisiana.
-Kate Holmes was 37 years old at the birth of her daughter Amanda Holmes.
+A daughter, Amanda Julia Holmes, was born on 16 Sep 1878 also in Louisiana (408).
+At her daughter’s birth, Kate Holmes was 37 years old.

 In 1879 and again in 1881, H. B. Holmes paid tax on property at Delta in Madison Parish, Louisiana.
 The 15 Jun 1880 U.S. federal census of the Town of Delta in Madison Parish, Louisiana enumerates the Henry B. Holmes household (487).
 Henry Holmes was 41 years old, born in Louisiana, and working as Clerk of the Court.
 His father was born in North Carolina, his mother, in Louisiana.
 Kate Stone was recorded as 32 years old and born in Mississippi.
 Her father was born in Virginia, her mother in Mississippi.
 William Holmes, age 7 years was born in Louisiana, and Amanda Holmes, age 3 years, was born in Louisiana.

 After 15 Jun 1880 and before Madison Parish, Louisiana assessed 1885 taxes on land holdings, the Henry and Kate Holmes family migrated from Delta to Tallulah in Madison Parish, Louisiana.
-Before 1885, Henry Holmes acquired an additional 533 acres of land in Madison Parish, Louisiana (117).
-He had a home built on part of this land near Tallulah and bordering Walnut Bayou (or Brushy Bayou) and established the Wayside Plantation.
+Before 1885, Henry Holmes acquired an additional 533 acres of land in Madison Parish, Louisiana where he established the Wayside Plantation (117).
+He had a home built on part of this land near Tallulah and bordering Walnut Bayou (or Brushy Bayou).
 The 1890 Madison Parish tax list includes H. B. Holmes as taxed for Wayside as well as livestock, wagons, jewelry, and guns (117).

-On 15 Mar 1902, the United Daughters of the Confederacy admitted Kate Stone Holmes as a charter member of the Madison Infantry Chapter, Louisiana Division.
-Mrs. Kate S. Holmes, Mrs. Amanda R. Stone, and Miss Amy J. Holmes are listed as a charter members of the United Daughters of the Confederacy, Madison Infantry Chapter #561, Tallulah, Louisiana.
+On 15 Mar 1902, the United Daughters of the Confederacy admitted Kate Stone Holmes as a charter member of the Madison Infantry Chapter, Louisiana Division (402, 512).
+Mrs. Kate S. Holmes, Mrs. Amanda R. Stone, and Miss Amy J. Holmes are listed as charter members of the United Daughters of the Confederacy, Madison Infantry Chapter #561, Tallulah, Louisiana.
 The charter is dated 15 Mar 1902.
 (From records of Hermione Museum, Tallulah, Louisiana, 27 May 2002).

 Handwritten transcription of the Journal of Kate Stone, Front Page, Volume 1, 12 Jul 1907.
 (Courtesy of the Louisiana and Lower Mississippi Valley Collections, Louisiana State University Libraries, Baton Rouge, Louisiana, USA.)